nfdi4plants/nfdi4plants.github.io/src/pages/news/2023-05-10-rptu-summer-school-on-fundamentals-of-RDM.md

 ---
 date: 2023-05-10
 title: RPTU Summer School on Fundamentals of Research Data Management
-preview-text: Always wanted to understand the fundamentals of research data management?
+previewText: Always wanted to understand the fundamentals of research data management?
 Join us for our Summer School the week of July 17th to 21th, 2023...
 ---
 **RPTU Summer School on Fundamentals of Research Data Management**
 *July 17th to 21th, 2023*